 • have a family history of bowel, ovarian or uterine cancer.

-Your doctor will ask questions about your periods and any abnormal bleeding.
+If you think you might have endometrial hyperplasia, see your doctor.
+They will ask about your periods and any abnormal bleeding.
 They will also ask about pre-existing conditions and possible causes of the bleeding.

-They might ask to do a vaginal examination to try to see or feel anything that may be causing the abnormal bleeding.
+Your doctor might do a vaginal examination to look for anything that may be causing abnormal bleeding.

 You may also need to get blood tests to see if you have an iron deficiency or anaemia due to the bleeding.

-Your doctor will usually ask to do a vaginal ultrasound to assess the size of your uterus and the thickness of the uterus lining.
+If your doctor thinks you might have endometrial hyperplasia, they will usually recommend an internal ultrasound via the vagina.
+This will help them assess the size of your uterus and the thickness of your uterus lining.
 They will also look for endometrial polyps, fibroids and adenomyosis to exclude them as possible causes of the bleeding.

-If the lining is thick, your doctor may refer you to a gynaecologist.
-The gynaecologist will check the uterus lining by getting a sample (biopsy) or organising for you to have a hysteroscopy and dilatation and curettage (D and C).
-The samples from either of these procedures will be sent to pathology to see if you have endometrial hyperplasia.
+If the uterus lining is thick, your doctor may refer you to a gynaecologist.
+The gynaecologist will organise for you to have a procedure that allows them to look inside your uterus.
+The procedure is done via the vagina.
+Samples are taken and sent for testing in a laboratory to see if you have endometrial hyperplasia.

 If you are diagnosed with endometrial hyperplasia, your doctor will talk to you about different treatment options.

-Typical endometrial hyperplasia has a slow rate of progressing to endometrial cancer, but it’s important to get treatment and reduce risk factors.
+Typical endometrial hyperplasia is less likely to progress to endometrial cancer, but it’s important to get treatment and reduce risk factors.

 Your doctor may recommend progestogen treatment.
 For example:

-• the levonorgestrel-releasing IUD (Mirena™) – an effective treatment with few side effects
+• an intrauterine device (IUD) – an effective treatment with few side effects

 • progestogen tablets.

-You will need to have progestogen treatment for a minimum of six months, until at least two biopsies (six months apart) have been reviewed by your doctor.
+You will need to have progestogen treatment for a minimum of 6 months, until at least 2 biopsies, taken 6 months apart, have been reviewed by your doctor.

-Your doctor or gynaecologist will usually recommend the removal of your uterus and cervix (total hysterectomy).
+If you are diagnosed with atypical endometrial hyperplasia, your doctor will usually recommend a total hysterectomy due to the high cancer risk.
 This operation is usually performed via keyhole surgery (laparoscopy).

 See your doctor straight away if you have abnormal bleeding.
 It’s important to rule out all other causes of the bleeding and, if diagnosed with endometrial hyperplasia, treat it as early as possible.